apburton84/apburton84.github.io/about.md

 ---

 <p class="message">
   Hey there! thanks for takes the time read about me!
-If you are considering my experience for a particluar role, unfortunately I'm currently unavailable for permanent roles as present.
+If you find something interesting, have question,
+	or just want to reach out, please <a href="contact">contact me</a>
 </p>

 👪 Committed family man. *(Two kids, One Wife and a Bloodhound)*